 Work, family, and friends are often only accessible via Zoom.
 Students stream courses online every day.
 And attending live events now often means accessing the live stream from the comfort — or confinement — of your couch.

 So, given how we all interact with video streaming daily, is it any surprise that we're trying to make it a better and more engaging social experience with Ultra-low latency streaming?

 Ultra-low latency video streaming is, quite simply, realtime streaming with practically no delay between what's happening live and what you're seeing on your screen.

-Ex Machina Group offers a really great in-depth explanation of ultra-low latency1.
+Ex Machina Group offers a great in-depth explanation of ultra-low latency1.
 But to summarize, here are the technical definitions of different types of latencies: